Gradual and fuzzy subsets: Gradual subsets

 In general, for any gradual subset $\sigma$, and elements $\alpha,\beta\in\dom(\sigma)$ such that $\alpha\leq\beta$, we have no information about the relationship of $\sigma(\alpha)$ and $\sigma(\beta)$.
 In some cases, as in the classical one of $\alpha$--levels in fuzzy set theory, there is an evident relationship, as we shall see later.
-To work with them, first we introduce the following definitions.
+To work with them, first we introduce the following definitions, that reflect toe order existing in $(0,1]$.

 Let $\sigma$ be a gradual subset of $X$ we say $\sigma$ is \begin{enumerate}[(1)] \item \textbf{increasing} if for any $\alpha,\beta\in\dom(\sigma)$ such that $\alpha\leq\beta$, we have $\sigma(\alpha)\subseteq\sigma(\beta)$.
-For any increasing gradual subset $\sigma$ de $X$, if $\zeta=\Min(\dom(\sigma))$, then $\sigma(\zeta)\subseteq\sigma(\alpha)$ for any $\alpha\in\dom(\sigma)$. \item \textbf{decreasing} if for any $\alpha,\beta\in\dom(\sigma)$ such that $\alpha\leq\beta$, we have $\sigma(\alpha)\supseteq\sigma(\beta)$.
+For any increasing gradual subset $\sigma$ de $X$, if $\zeta=\Min(\dom(\sigma))$, then $\sigma(\zeta)\subseteq\sigma(\alpha)\subseteq\sigma(1)$ for any $\alpha\in\dom(\sigma)$. \item \textbf{decreasing} if for any $\alpha,\beta\in\dom(\sigma)$ such that $\alpha\leq\beta$, we have $\sigma(\alpha)\supseteq\sigma(\beta)$.
 For any decreasing gradual subset $\sigma$ de $X$, we have $\sigma(1)\subseteq\sigma(\alpha)$ for any $\alpha\in\dom(\sigma)$. \end{enumerate}

-Let us show some examples of decreasing extended gradual subsets.
+Let us show some examples of decreasing gradual subsets.

 \begin{example} Let $\mu$ be a fuzzy subset of $X$, i.e., a map $\mu:X\longrightarrow[0,1]$ that we assume it is not constant equal to 0.
 For any $\alpha\in(0,1]$ we define the \begin{enumerate}[(1)] \item \textbf{$\alpha$--level} of $\mu$ as $\mu_\alpha=\{x\in{X}\mid\;\mu(x)\geq\alpha\}$.